yiting-tom/GViG/results/README.md

 ```

 ## Description of Structure
+- vqa: Represents the directory for storing the results of the VQA model.
 - [arch_n]: Represents the architecture of the model.
 - [exp_tag_n]: Represents the tag of the experiment.
 - train-P[training_prompt_id_n]: Represents the directory for a specific training prompt ID.